 Download Printable PDFRelated Worksheets

-Spy Decoder Wheel – Random Symbol Version
+Spy Decoder Wheel – Custom Code Version

-This template is the Symbol Version of our Alphabet Decoder Wheel.
-There are three decoder wheels in all allowing for the coding and deciphering of secret messages using random alphabet letters, symbols or even your very own code!
+This template is the customizable version of our Random Alphabet Decoder Wheel.
+There are three decoder wheels in all allowing for the coding and decoding of secret messages using random alphabet letters, symbols or your very own code!
 See the

 Make Your Own Sequences Activity – Flower Pattern 1